Child shot in the head; listed in extreme critical condition: Police

 The shooting happened just after 7:30 p.m. on the 200 block of North Simpson Street.

-Police say the child, whose age has not yet been confirmed, was shot in the head.
+Police say the 7-year-old child, whose identity has not yet been confirmed, was shot in the head.

 Police took him to Children's Hospital in extremely critical condition.